rchopra/rchopra.github.io/lecture02.markdown

 if we only had two coins to start with?
 Then things get a lot simpler.
 We just weigh each one and whichever is heavier.
 So the full problem can be broken down into doing four 1-to-1 weighings.

+{: .note }
-*A lot of problem solving starts with this sort of "wishful thinking".
-Don't sleep on this technique, it's really powerful.*
+A lot of problem solving starts with this sort of "wishful thinking".
+Don't sleep on this technique, it's really powerful.

 ### Pattern Recognition

 So we know at most we'd have to take four measurements.
-Can we do better?[1]
-We can see a pattern in our sub-problems, that the four 1-to-1 weighings are a bit redundant.
-We could combine those to 2v2 or 4v4[2].
+Can we do better?[^1] We can see a pattern in our sub-problems, that the four 1-to-1 weighings are a bit redundant.
+We could combine those to 2v2 or 4v4[^2].
 The heavier group always has the fake.
+By recognizing this pattern we've improved to three weighings.

+[^1]: You should always be asking this.
+[^2]: Repeatedly cutting problems in half to make them easier is one of the most
+    important ideas in computer science.
+You'll learn all about this COSC 220.

 ### Abstraction

 Does our solution work with more coins?
-Or what if weight wasn't different, but it's diameter?
-Or do the items need to be coins at all?
+Or what if the coins' weight wasn't different, but their diameter?
+Do the items need to be coins at all?
 They could be diamonds, or counterfeit currency.
-Our solution will still work if we abstract it to say we have n identical things, 1 fake, and some measurement device to tell them apart.
+Our method will still work if we *abstract* it to situations where we have n identical things with 1 fake, and some measurement device to tell them apart.
 Now we can solve all sorts of problems.

 ### Algorithm design